Central Jersey Club Women's Club celebrates women's history all year round

 The club helps youth build the leadership skills needed to be strong individuals in the future.

-The National Association was founded by Emma Odessey and other professional women from the New York area in 1935.
+The National Association was founded by Emma Odessa Young and other professional women from the New York area in 1935.

 "They started this wonderful organization at a time when you wouldn't think women were able to do such a thing," said Peola Smith-Smith, former National President.